hipe/tmx/lib/skylab/brazen/doc/issues/025-the-four-layer-model-model-narrative.md

 these four specific tiers built into it. now, [br] knows only that there is a model class and a silo daemon.

+see also [#100] a description of a "reactive model".

 ## introduction